Deconstruction Reconstruction: WYG’s Fav New Teen Grief Journal

 Without further ado, we want to tell you about

-- In a quick two page intro they cover all the bases that a teen should know about grief: it isn’t linear, it doesn’t have a clear beginning, middle, and end, there is no right or wrong way to grieve, coping is about figuring out what works for each individual, grief is about finding a new sense of self, remembering, memorializing, it looks different for everyone, not everyone was close to the person who died, other people say and do the wrong things, and on and on.
+- In a quick, two-page introduction, they cover all the bases that a teen should know about grief.
+It isn’t linear, it doesn’t have a clear beginning, middle, and end, there is no right or wrong way to grieve, coping is about figuring out what works for each individual, grief is about finding a new sense of self, remembering, memorializing, it looks different for everyone, not everyone was close to the person who died, other people say and do the wrong things, and on and on.
 They hit all the big stuff and we love that.

 - It’s structured but flexible.
-Each page is a guided activity, but some of those activities offer lots of freedom and flexibility while others offer a lot of very specific prompts.
-This creates a perfect balance that we think will work well for teens who need a lot of guidance and direction, as well as those who prefer to go off-script and express well on their own.
+Each page is a guided activity.
+Some of those activities offer lots of freedom and flexibility, while others offer a lot of very specific prompts.
+This creates a perfect balance that we think will work well for teens who need a lot of guidance and direction, as well as those who prefer to go off-script and express on their own.

 - It’s a great balance of grief-journal and journal-journal.
-A journal that is aaaaall about grief can feel a little heavy, which makes it harder to get motivated to write on tough days.
-It is not only okay but healthy to spend some time journaling about grief and some time just writing and reflecting on other areas of life.
-With activities as simple as “100 Things I Want To Do!” and “Create A List Of What You’re Afraid Of” this journal strikes a great balance.
+A journal that is aaaaallll about grief can feel a little heavy, which makes it harder to get motivated to write on tough days.
+It is not only okay but healthy to spend some time journaling about grief AND some time just writing and reflecting on other areas of life.
+With activities as simple as “100 Things I Want To Do” and “Create A List Of What You’re Afraid Of,” this journal strikes a great balance.

 - It isn’t just a writing journal.
 Though many of the activities are writing activities, there are activities that involve drawing, painting, collaging, etc. Beyond that, there are a fair number of pages with prompts that are followed by blank pages that could be used for whatever medium you pick.

-- It doesn’t sugar-coat, give advice or platitudes.
-As the back of the journal describes, this is a space to write, draw, paint etc. It doesn’t ever fall into the trap of telling a teen what to do, think, feel, etc about their loss and their grief.
+- It doesn’t sugar-coat, give advice, or platitudes.
+This journal doesn’t ever fall into the trap of telling a teen what to do, think, feel, etc. about their loss and their grief.

 - It tackles a range of topic in creative and engaging ways.
 We have seen more than our fair share of grief journals made of prompt after prompt that follow the same, standard “write about this” format.
 We love that this journal gets very creative in how it approaches a lot of topics, including emotions.

 We love sending new posts right to your inbox.
-Subscribe and you’ll receive a new article each week about grief and/or coping.
+Subscribe and you’ll receive a new article each week about coping with grief.